 Even though March P&L shows profitability, cash flow is negative due to working capital deployment for May revenue and Q1 trade spend settlement.
 This is why profitable CPG companies run out of cash — the budget must model cash timing, not just P&L.

 Static annual budgets become obsolete quickly.
-Replace them with rolling 12-month forecasts that update monthly with actual performance and revised assumptions.
+Replace them with rolling 12-month forecasts that update monthly with actual performance and revised assumptions, enabling smarter decisions by incorporating the latest information.

-The power of rolling forecasts: they incorporate learning continuously.
+The power of rolling forecasts: they incorporate learning continuously, supporting smarter decisions as you adapt to new data.
 When February comes in 12% above forecast, you immediately understand whether that’s sustainable velocity improvement (adjust March–December forecast up) or one-time promotional lift (don’t adjust future months).
+Rolling forecasts also help ensure all teams are working toward the same goals by aligning updated assumptions and targets across departments.
 Static budgets can’t accommodate this learning.

 Budget variance reports are useless if they compare actuals to stale assumptions from six months ago.
 Structure variance analysis around the three questions that drive decisions: